If your piles are large, you might need surgery to remove them. This is called a haemorrhoidectomy.

 If your symptoms get worse while you are waiting for your surgery, please see your GP.
 There are some lifestyle changes that might help your symptoms and stop the piles getting worse.

 You need to go to a pre-assessment clinic.
 We check your health and ask you questions about your medical history and medicines.
-At this appointment, we also talk to you about the surgery in more detail.
+At this appointment, we also talk to you about the surgery in more detail to make sure that you are medically well enough to have an anaesthetic.

 Giving your permission (consent)